Live from the Southern Command in sunny South Florida.

 Contrast this with Obamacare.

-The Obama administration is continuing to enforce the law even though a court has made a final determination that it is invalid.
+The Obama administration is continuing to enforce the law, even though a court has made a final determination that it is invalid.

-Judge Vincent has said this law's unconstitutional.
+Judge Vinson has said this law is unconstitutional.

 He vacated it.